 Social Security disability cases filed on the basis of ADHD, or attention deficit hyperactivity disorder, can be hard to win, but it's not impossible.
 First, keep in mind that children can only qualify for SSI (Supplemental Security Income), not SSDI (Social Security Disability Insurance), and they must come from a low income household to qualify for SSI.

-To win disability benefits based on ADHD, in most cases it must be shown that the child is taking medication as prescribed and, despite this, is having significant difficulties with various age-appropriate activities--mainly grade-level school work.
+To win disability benefits based on ADHD, in most cases it must be shown that the child is taking medication as prescribed and, despite this, is having significant difficulties with various age-appropriate activities—mainly grade-level school work.
 The following factors can make or break your child's case.

-Reasoning: How can a child's difficulties with ADHD be serious if no mental health professional considered the problem serious enough to warrant prescription medication?
+Social Security's Reasoning: How can a child's difficulties with ADHD be serious if no mental health professional considered the problem serious enough to warrant prescription medication?

-However, an ADHD diagnosis by a family doctor or pediatrician will not hold weight with the Social Security Administration (SSA).
+However, an ADHD diagnosis by a family doctor or pediatrician will not usually hold weight with the Social Security Administration (SSA).
 An "untested" ADHD diagnosis by a family doctor or pediatrician may have little significance even if that doctor prescribes medication.
 The SSA wants to see that your child was tested for ADHD by a mental health professional, and that the mental health professional gave a diagnosis of ADHD.

-Reasoning: A diagnosis by a family doctor or pediatrician is not seen as credible, as many doctors diagnose ADHD and prescribe medication simply to satisfy concerned parents.
+Social Security's Reasoning: A diagnosis by a family doctor or pediatrician is not seen as credible, as many doctors diagnose ADHD and prescribe medication simply to satisfy concerned parents.

 Have your child tested at school.
 While testing by a mental health professional can solidly confirm the existence of ADHD in a child claimant, school testing can serve another purpose.
 School testing can have the effect of determining whether or not a child will receive individualized attention in the classroom and/or be classified as a special needs student.
 Though the ADHD disability listing does not specifically mention this, both disability claims examiners and administrative law judges (ALJs) examine a child's medical records to see whether children with ADHD are in special or mainstream classes.

-Reasoning: If a school system does not believe a child's ADHD-related problems are significant enough to warrant special classes, why should a claims examiner or judge consider that child disabled?
+Social Security's Reasoning: If a school system does not believe a child's ADHD-related problems are significant enough to warrant special classes, why should a claims examiner or judge consider that child disabled?

 Of course, other factors, as specified in the ADHD listing, do come into play for attention deficit claims, such as how well a child communicates, how well a child functions socially, and how well a child takes care of his or her personal needs (dressing, grooming, and related activities).